abpio/abp-commercial-docs/en/startup-templates/application/azure-deployment/step3-deployment-github-action.md

 # Docs for the Azure Web Apps Deploy action: https://github.com/Azure/webapps-deploy
 # More GitHub Actions for Azure: https://github.com/Azure/actions

-name: Build and deploy ASP.Net Core with Mvc to Azure Web App
+name: Build and deploy ASP.Net Core with MVC to Azure Web App

 on:
   push: